henrywfyeung/ERC721Copy/README.md

     function isExpired(uint256 tokenId) external view returns (bool);

     /**
-     * @notice This function calls the IERC721 ownerOf function.
+     * @dev This function calls the IERC721 ownerOf function.
 It returns the token owner regardless of whether
      * the token is currently expired.
      *
      * @param tokenId The copy NFT tokenId